Meet Our Addison, TX Therapists

 -

-Katie Huchton, LPC, LCDC
+Katie Huchton, LPC

 Katie is a Licensed Professional Counselor and Licensed Chemical Dependency Counselor in the state of Texas.
 She graduated magna cum laude from Texas Woman’s University with her master’s degree in counseling and development.
 She began her career focused on substance abuse, which gave her the opportunity to work with a wide variety of diagnoses and co-occurring disorders as well as facilitating group therapy for children impacted by a loved one’s addiction.